 Fin WhaleFin whale in the Channel Islands making a deep dive

-Ben Holcomb is a Storm Chaser and IT Professional (in that order) that lives in Norman, Oklahoma.
-Ben works for an IT managed service provider as a Linux Engineer.
+Ben Holcomb is a Storm Chaser and IT Professional that lives in Oklahoma.
+Ben works as a Linux Cloud Engineer.
 He has observed over 200 tornadoes since 2007 and has appeared on most national and some international television news networks.
-Ben loves to travel and has been to all 50 states as well as 19 countries.
+Ben loves to travel and has been to all 50 states as well as 19 countries and 38 national parks.